A Benchmark Suite for Template Detection and Content Extraction: Conclusions

 \section{Conclusions}

-This paper presents a benchmark suite composed of 40 heterogeneous websites.
-This benchmark suite can be used to test any technique that works with webpages, but it is specially useful for template detection and content extraction because it includes a gold standard for them.
-Concretely, the gold standard identifies for each benchmark the template and the main content.
+This paper presents a benchmark suite composed of 150 heterogeneous websites.
+This benchmark suite can be used to test any technique that works with webpages, but it is specially useful for template detection, content extraction and menu detection because it includes a gold standard for them.
+Concretely, the gold standard identifies for each benchmark the template, the main content and the main menu.
 Thus, it can be used to evaluate and compare techniques and implementations of these disciplines.
 The suite is publicly available and free.

 {\biblio{biblio}}